Tar-ive/grants-mcp/README.md

 The server interacts with the Simpler Grants API to fetch the grant data and formats the results for display.

+The MCP retrieves data from the [Simpler Grants API](https://api.simpler.grants.gov/openapi.json), which provides a comprehensive set of endpoints for accessing information about government grants.
+This API is currently in its alpha version, primarily intended for testing and feedback.
+It includes features such as searching for opportunities, retrieving agency information, and accessing detailed grant data, all structured in a user-friendly format.

+The API supports various filters for searching grants, including agency, applicant type, funding category, and more.
+It also provides pagination options to manage large sets of results effectively.

 ## Features

 - Search for government grants by keyword